ismaelc/ollama-utility/README.md

 ## Function Calling

-Function calling allows LLMs to pick function identifiers to call.
-The implementation of function calling in this project is rudimentary, and is aimed more for determining FC capabilities of different models.
+Function calling enables Language Model (LLM) users to invoke function identifiers.
+In this project, the function calling mechanism is basic and primarily intended for assessing a model's function capability.

-To try this out, "Import" some examples from the `sample_sessions` folder.
+To experiment with this feature, import some examples from the `sample_sessions` folder.

-You can create your own Tools by putting them in the `tools` folder, and referencing them in the system prompt.
-Look at the example sessions prefixed with `Function` as an example template for these system prompts.
+You can develop your custom Tools by placing them in the `tools` folder and referencing them in the system prompt.
+The example sessions labeled "Function" serve as templates for these system prompts.